yanandcoffee/yanandcoffee.github.io/source/_posts/accessible-smooth-scrolling-and-focus-management-solutions.md

 [Skip links](https://webaim.org/techniques/skipnav/) are a similar concept so the same solutions may apply.

 I mocked up these examples to demonstrate the possible solutions in pure JS, pure CSS/HTML, and React.
-Please note that I added a `tabindex=0` to the headings so that they are focusable in all of the examples to show where the focus should be after clicking on a nav link, but this is just for the demo, not for accessibility compliance.
+Please note that I added a `tabindex=0` to the headings so that they are focusable in all of the examples to show where the focus would be after clicking on a nav link, but this is just for the demo and may/may not be necessary for your UI.
+In the scenario where you have more focsable content within each section, you may want to keep your user's focus there, but visibly not show the outline on the heading element.
+This can be done by adding `outline: 0` to the `<h2>` element.

 ## The Best Solution
 [scroll-behavior: smooth](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior), which this blog uses, is the best solution, hands-down.
 It uses the native `href` on the anchor tag, which is native HTML that will bring you to the element that has the same matching `id`.
 However, it will not work with a sticky top nav because it cannot calculate the height of the sticky top nav.
 My example here will use a sticky side nav instead to demostrate its natural awesomeness: